shelonya/prog0/README.md

 # prog0
 Prints authors name, class info major and minor to the screen.

+Using C++ the following program is processed as:
 1. On the first line, write your full name: First Name Middle Initial Last Name e.g. John L Smith
 2. On the second line, write 'C.S.1428.?' and replace the ? with your lecture section number
 3. On the third line, write 'Lab Section: ?' and replace ? with your lab section number